-Best Choice for Beginners: Winsor and Newton at Amazon
+Best for Beginners: Winsor and Newton Oil Paints at Amazon

 "Strikes a good balance between price and quality."

-"Has a stiff-butter consistency, spreading and blending easily with a brush but holding its shape and brush marks."
+"Has a stiff-butter consistency, spreading and blending easily with a brush."

-Best Paint for Even Drying: Schmincke Mussini at Amazon
+Best Paint for Even Drying: Schmincke Oil Paints at Amazon

-"Mixed with linseed oil and dammar resin to give a paint that dries more evenly."
+"Mixed with linseed oil and dammar resin for even drying."

-"You're paying for the intensity of the colors through the high pigment loading and lack of fillers."
+"You're paying for the intensity of the colors and lasting quality."

 Best Slow-Drying Paint: M Graham Oil Paints